About

 • Requirements Analyst / USDA APHIS VS

-• Sr Systems Analyst / Agile McKesson Corporation ADM Team
+• Sr Systems Analyst / Agile McKesson Corporation

 • Sr Systems Analyst / Project Manager Sprint Nextel Corporation